OpenSDP/college-going-r/docs/college_going_enrollment.md

-**Analytic Technique:** Calculate the difference between the proportion of Black (or Latino) high school graduates and the proportion of White high school graduates who enrolled in collegeâ€”in raw terms and after accounting for 8th grade test scores, for eligibility for Free or Reduced Price Lunch (FRPL), and for both of these characteristics.
+**Analytic Technique:** Calculate the difference between the proportion of Black (or Latino) high school graduates and the proportion of White high school graduates who enrolled in college—in raw terms and after accounting for 8th grade test scores, for eligibility for Free or Reduced Price Lunch (FRPL), and for both of these characteristics.